badlydrawnrob/anki/source/docs/professional/index.md

 1. Write out a large chunk of code in `data-code.md`
 2. Compile it with `pandoc -s data-code.md --highlight-style=<theme> -o data-code.html`
-3. Cross-reference the `pandoc --print-highlight-style=breezedark` json file with your `data-code.html`
+3. Cross-reference the `pandoc --print-highlight-style=breezedark` json file with your `data-code.html` and our `style/globals/breezedark.less` file.
 4. The `span` classes in the CSS match up with the `json` keys.
 It'll take a little playing around to find the right match of colours.